gb-it/codejam-cap-nodejs/exercises/06/readme.md

 ## Questions

-What are the advantages to separating the data model and service layers?
+1. What are the advantages to separating the data model and service layers?
 Are there any disadvantages?

+1. How might the annotations relating to the read-only restrictions be useful in a UI context?

+1. What was the format of the OData Delete operation - did we need to supply a payload?